and what do you know about love letters?

 I seem to write love letters for a living.

 Growing up, I always knew that I would write.
-But, as adulthood loomed, I realized the fairytales I dreamed up with a black Pilot G-2 pen and plain old composition notebook would need to transform into flavorless bites of cold, hard news.
+But, as adulthood loomed, I realized the fairytales I dreamed up in my composition notebook would need to transform into flavorless bites of cold, hard news.

-Yes, I needed to become a journalist.
-Because I could make so much more money doing that than playing make believe.
+I knew I needed to become a journalist — because I could make so much more money doing that than playing make believe.

 But what does the news have to do with love letters, anyway?
 More often than not, what we have to report is sad.
 Heartbreaking, even.
 Writing – as a journalist, novelist, poet or in any other form – is about opening my heart to the pain and hope of every person.

 And then telling that story.

 At the Times-Union, I have covered business trends, the housing and rental markets and the labor economy.
 I take as many opportunities as are available to stretch beyond my usual pieces and abilities.
-When I'm not working, I'm writing fictional short stories, educating myself about the historical context of world events and politics or preparing a speech for my next Toastmasters meeting.
+When I'm not working, I'm writing fictional short stories, studying for my master's courses in business journalism or preparing a speech for my next Toastmasters meeting.